 You fight the Heartless, in a battle that for no good reason includes a present recovery mechanic taken from the medallion recovery mechanic in Port Royal.
 We will never see it again.
-Accompanying the mechanic is something more interesting: the last new minor Heartless in Vanilla KH2: the Graveyard (though it’s possible that Shamans riding Living Bones with heads still haven’t been introduced, if you want to split that hair).
-The Graveyard is a very dangerous Heartless, and at the end of the game, its EXP compares to those Heartless on the final world.
+Accompanying the mechanic is something more interesting: it’s the last new minor Heartless in Vanilla KH2, simply known as the “Graveyard” (though it’s possible that Shamans riding Living Bones with heads still haven’t been introduced, if you want to split that hair).
+The Graveyard is a very dangerous Heartless, and at the end of the game, its EXP compares to EXP drops on the final world.
 This is notable, because KH2 doesn’t have a KH1-esque moment where every world is given the same challenge level, so the Graveyard is rated like a final-world enemy despite appearing several worlds before the end of the game!
 Rough.
 It’s no Hot Rod, but still: rough.
 The Graveyard are similar to the Toy Soldier enemy, complete with butcher’s knife and axe, but minus the pop-gun.
 Not only are they dangerous at any given moment, but they can also transform into a nearly invincible form where they pop a tombstone out of the top and summon a bunch of ghosts.
 Giant pains, that’s what they are.